mehdyh59/UCAMB_SocialInfluence/README.md

 This module regularly checks the graph associated with each participant, a twitter user who participated in our questionnaire, and record those links recently added/removed from the graph, e.g. it monitors new followers and new followees of the participant as well as former followers/followees who are not any longer in relationship with the participant.

 Following.py:
 this module lets an authenticated user automatically follows an individual or a group of individuals at the same time.
 A set of conditions, e.g. number of followers, number of tweets, number of followees etc, are also defined based on which individuals are followed.
+For instance, it can sample from thoes followers who started to follow a user after 20th Feb 2013.

 Stop_Following.py:
 this module lets an authenticated user automatically stops following an individual or a group of users at the same time.
 Some conditions are defined based on which unfollowing function performs.